Alipsa/munin/README.md

 ### 1.1.1-SNAPSHOT
 - Add syntax highlighting for code blocks in mdr reports.
 - Fix bug that prevented "normal" syntax highligted blocks from working properly
+- Go to group page instead of back to index after edit report

 ### 1.1.0
 - Change to deploy the original jar to central instead of the repackaged one.